• Skip to primary navigation

 Full cream powdered milk: This recipe works best with full cream/whole instant powdered milk.
 You might find powdered milk in your grocery store labeled as dry milk.
 This is the same product, just with a different name.

-White sugar: A ¼ cup of white granulated sugar adds the perfect amount of sweetness to the instant custard powder.
+White sugar: A ¼ cup of white granulated sugar adds the perfect amount of sweetness to the custard powder.

 While the video and the full printable recipe are written below, this is the process with step-by-step pictures to guide you